 - Avoid cooking for long periods (it makes the meat tough)

 The belly meat tastes sweet with a salty or fresh sea flavor.
-It is also more tender.
+It is also more tender and good for sushi and sashimi.
 However, the neck has a crunchy texture.
 It is also a little tough.
-However, cooking for a short period and cutting into paper-thin slices makes it easy to chew.
+However, cooking gooey duck for a short period and cutting it into paper-thin slices makes it easy to chew.

 Are Geoduck Clams Safe to Eat?